-Acknowledged as one of the wettest place in the world, the mesmerizing village of Mawsynram is a nature lover's delight and the perfect destination to behold the beauty of the rains.
+Acknowledged as the wettest place in the world, the mesmerizing village of Mawsynram, located 61 kms south of Shillong is a nature lover's delight and the perfect destination for a weekend trip.
 Mawsynram trounces Cherrapunjee by a slight margin in being the wettest place in India.

 Free .
 Works Offline .
 Share Anywhere

 Compare quotes from upto 3 travel agents for free